ngf7/Pupil-processing-/README.md

                     - uncorrected_areas: column vecort of pupil areas without artifact correction
                     - smoothed_30_timeframes:pupil areas after artifact correction gaussian smoothed over 30 frames
                     - smoothed_10_timeframes: pupil area for each frame after artifact correction and smoothed by gaussian curve over 10 frames
-          - radii: sub-struct containing variables realted to the pupil radius for each frame (if conversion to area is not desired - could maybe add a blink corrected radii                          vector so that ppl wouldnt need to do this themselves
+          - radii: sub-struct containing variables related to the pupil radius for each frame (if conversion to area is not desired - could maybe add a blink corrected radii                          vector so that ppl wouldnt need to do this themselves
                     - uncut_uncorrected_radii: vector containing pupil radius measurement for each frame, not artifact corrected, not cut to galvo
                     - cut_uncorrected_radii: vector containing pupil radius measurement for each frame, not artifact corrected, cut to galvo
           - blink: vector containing the indices of frames where pupil measurement is inaccurate due to a blink